Christ the King

 Madonna of Corn

-In the gentle curve of the apse above a marble altar stands the Madonna of Corn.
+In the gentle curve of the apse in the Our Lady of Nebraska chapel above a marble altar stands the Madonna of Corn.
 In her graceful hands, she holds a stalk and ear of corn, symbolic of her solicitude for the material as well as the spiritual well-being of the faithful of the state.
 The backdrop is a celestial garden painted in buon secco of night blue, rose, and gold stars.
 The statue was carved of Carrara marble by Arthur E. Lorenzani from a full-size plaster model created by Polasek.

 Mary of the Immaculate Conception